-Figure 14 represents the effect of depth or the distance ammonium is migrating.
+Figure 16 represents the effect of depth or the distance ammonium is migrating.
 Each data point represents 27 observations (3 replicates X 3 application rates X 3 tree densities).
-The controls (no biosolids) were not plotted.
+The controls (no biosolids and no trees) were not plotted.

-At 15 cm below the trench, the ammonium level has increased from approximately 1000 mg N/L in November 2003 to approximately 2000 mg N/L in November 2005.
-At the 60 cm depth, the increase was from approximately 175 to 400 mg N/L. The 30 cm depth was uniformly in between.
-The ammonium levels at the 30 and 60 cm depth may have leveled off.
-The ammonium levels at the 15 cm depth may be decreasing.
+First, ammonium is clearly increasing over time.
+At 15 cm (6 in.) below the trench, the ammonium level has increased from approximately 1000 mg N/L in November 2003 to approximately 2000 mg N/L in November 2005.
+At the 60 cm (24 in.) depth, the increase was from approximately 175 to 400 mg N/L. The 30 cm (12 in.) depth was uniformly in between.
+The ammonium levels at the 30 and 60 cm (12 and 24 in.) depth may have leveled off.
+The ammonium levels at the 15 cm (6 in.) depth may be decreasing.
 Additional data are necessary to draw any meaningful conclusions.

-Because of the findings here, suction lysimeters were installed at 120 cm below the biosolids trench in all plots during summer of 2007.
+Because of the findings here, suction lysimeters were installed at 120 cm (48 in.) below the biosolids trench in all plots during summer of 2007.
+Data collection began in August 2007 for these lysimeters.
 As with most new installations, it may be six months before the readings have any meaning.